 Upon the failure to meet the grade point average requirements as stated in the policy on Academic Deficiency and Probation.

-Upon written notice to the Office of Graduate and Professional Education of voluntary withdrawal from the program.
+Upon written notice to the Graduate College of voluntary withdrawal from the program.

 Upon failure to pass the preliminary, language, or comprehensive/ candidacy examination(s), a dissertation/ proposal defense, or a dissertation defense.